chhartmann/zephyr/README.rst

 * Telnet and serial shell are enabled with GPIO shell and date shell configured.
 * The ringbuffer log, which was part in earlier zephyr version, has been adapted.
 Immediate logging is activated.
 * It uses tha last 64Kbyte of the RAM.
 It can be printed with a shell command similar to dmesg.
-* The logging prefix is extended with an absolut timestamp.
 * DHCP is enabled.
 MAC address is currently read from flash.
 This will change in the future.
 By default only hardcoded or random MAC address is supported.
 * SNTP is used to get the current time.
 The default code for doing this is executed too early.
 Therefore a hook has been added where the SNTP routine is called.